-Information discussions are held with parents in the pre-entry week.
+Discussions to gather information are held with parents in the pre-entry week.
 The key focus is you telling the teacher about your child.
 You can tell the new teacher key things they need to know about your child.
 This is a chance to establish strong links with the teacher and learn how their class routines will work.
+There is a six week report and interview with the teacher for the New Entrant parents.

-Year 3 to 10 Students
+Year 1 to 10 Students